ankitiflair/magento/README.md

+Acceptance of Job Offer as Magento Developer at NineHertz

 Dear Neetu Sharma,

 I hope this email finds you well.
 I am writing to formally accept the job offer for the position of Magento Developer at NineHertz.